When it’s time to get a new computer, users are faced with a common choice between a laptop vs desktop computer.

 One limitation of many laptops is the screen space you have available.
 If you want a lightweight and easy-to-carry laptop, then you may find the smaller screen makes it much harder to do your work.

-Desktop PCs, unless they’re an all-in-one, give you the freedom to choose the screen you want and swap it out anytime.
+Desktop PCs, unless they’re all-in-one, give you the freedom to choose from different screen sizes and swap them out anytime.
 This allows you to get a larger display with more screen real estate, which can be a plus when it comes to productivity.